 Available in black, this headset features a distinct touch of style as it has a rubberized PVC exterior and a soft velvet lining on the inside for optimum durability and protection.
 It is also collapsible and foldable, making it portable and ideal for saving space.

-The Audio Technica ATH-M40X features high-quality headband and ear pads material, increasing their durability and comfort.
+The Audio Technica ATH-M40X features a high-quality headband and ear pads material, increasing their durability and comfort.
 Its ear cups swivel 90°, allowing you to have easy one-ear monitoring.
 Its circumaural design enables it to isolate any background noise, allowing you to listen to your music or play games in peace.

 The M40X features a robust performance with punchy and detailed audio quality when it comes to sound quality.
 It comes with 40mm drivers with copper-clad aluminum voice coils and earth magnets that provide an impactful bass response for a unique listening experience.
 The headset has a frequency response range of 15Hz- 24 kHz and an impedance of 35 Ohms, meaning it delivers high-quality sound and can handle high amplification even at high volume levels.